denisos/listing-app/README.md

     - 1180: h2 change fs to 28px (all others same); change margins/padding to more

 ## testing
-- uses react-testing-library and jest
+- uses react-testing-library and jest; mocked react-intl
 - for e2e testing I'd use cypress.io (future)
 - for static code checking I'd want typescript

 ## left to do
 - "Listed" year as yy
+- don't just update localStorage after fetch but instead check if data changed or is stale
+- more tests e.g. mocking localStorage, useListings hook
+- more abstractions
+  - e.g. hook for localStorage
+  - e.g. use of react context
+  - e.g. consider react reducer for listing updates
 - page loading and error states are super basic
-- more abstractions
-- more tests
+- convert to use scss (or similar)
 - convert to typescript